Story Boldly’s Defining Courage

 During World War II, while their families were unjustly incarcerated in US incarceration camps, thousands of young Japanese American men (“Nisei soldiers”) served in the US military, demonstrating extraordinary bravery in battle.
 Yet their contributions have long been overlooked, their history fractured by racism, wartime hysteria, and erasure.

-This post-performance panel, moderated by Michael Omi, professor emeritus of UC Berkeley’s Department of Ethnic Studies, brings together David Ono, creator of Defining Courage; Philip Kan Gotanda, playwright and director of Both Eyes Open, and professor of UC Berkeley’s Department of Theater, Dance, and Performance Studies; Don Tamaki, attorney and advocate for Japanese American reparations; and Jovan Scott Lewis, professor and chair of UC Berkeley’s Department of Geography.
+This post-performance panel, moderated by Michael Omi, professor emeritus of UC Berkeley’s Department of Ethnic Studies, brings together David Ono, creator of Defining Courage; Alice Yang, chair of UC Santa Cruz’s Department of History; Don Tamaki, attorney and advocate for Japanese American reparations; and Philip Kan Gotanda, professor for UC Berkeley’s Department of Theater, Dance, and Performance Studies and co-creator of the opera Both Eyes Open.
 Together, the panel will discuss how different forms of storytelling, including performance, journalism, and legal advocacy, can correct this historical record and bring greater awareness to untold or misrepresented histories.

 Discussion will include such questions as: How can artistic and journalistic storytelling make their history resonate with new generations?
 What lessons can be drawn from the Japanese American redress movement for broader reparations efforts?
 And, in an era of shifting media and political landscapes, what are the ongoing challenges in fighting for justice and recognition?